Biqutex/biqutex-publicApi/README.md

 ## /api/v1/ohlc

-Provide a k-line data for a chart (TradingView-compatability)
+Provide a k-line data for a chart (TradingView compatibility)

 #### Params

 - **symbol** - contract symbol, e.g.: BTC/USD-PERP. **REQUIRED!**
 - **resolution** - timeframe for k-line.
 Possible: digits 1,3,5,10,15,30,60 - as minutes OR {N}h (hour), {N}D (days), {N}W (week) or {N}M (month).
-- **limits** - an max 1000 points, default: 300
+- **limits** - a maximum of 1000 points, default: 300
 - **indextype** - a type of data: "markprice", "spotprice" or "fundingrate" as possible.
-Defaults are markprice.
+Defaults is markprice.

 #### Reponce